microsoft/Cognitive-Samples-IntelligentKiosk/README.md

   * If you prefer using command line to obtain the keys, you can follow the steps in the in the [Key Acquisition Steps](https://github.com/Microsoft/Cognitive-Samples-IntelligentKiosk/blob/master/KeyAcquisitionScript.md) file on how to do that through azure cli commands from bash / git bash
 5. Explore one of the scenarios

+If you have build issues on first launch, try to reload your project.
+Also make sure all NuGet packages are installed correctly.

 # Scenarios

 | Scenario                     | Overview | Features Covered  |